xlate/yaml-json/README.md

   ```

 ## Supported YAML Services
-Placing one of the two support YAML libraries on the class/module path will enable that library within `yaml-json`.
+Placing one of the two supported YAML libraries on the class/module path will enable that library within `yaml-json`.
 Note, when using JPMS modules, you must also add the module via the `java` command.

 If *both* libraries are present in your application, you can specify which to use by creating one of the factories in the `io.xlate.yamljson.Yaml` class and passing a configuration property with key `io.xlate.yamljson.Yaml.Settings.YAML_VERSION` and one of the values `io.xlate.yamljson.Yaml.Versions.V1_1` or `io.xlate.yamljson.Yaml.Versions.V1_2`.
 Note, the values specified here are the names of constants, NOT the values themselves.